oracle-quickstart/oci-arch-web-ha/README.md

 ## Deploying the solution

-### Step 1: Spinning up the infrastructure
+### Step 1: Updating the configuration files

-I have used Terraform to spin up the infrastructure.
+This solution uses Terraform to spin up the infrastructure.

 Go ahead and clone this repo using below command.